dattv/2D_CARFIVE/README.md

 # 2D_CARFIVE
-2D Cartesian Quadtree Adaptive Mesh Refinement (AMR) for multiphase Five Equations Model This source code is developed based on QTAdaptive https://github.com/dattv/QTAdaptive to compile this souce code you need to download QTAdaptive and 2D_CARFIVE into the same folder.
+2D Cartesian Quadtree Adaptive Mesh Refinement (AMR) for multiphase Five Equations Model.
+This source code is developed based on QTAdaptive https://github.com/dattv/QTAdaptive to compile this souce code, you need to download QTAdaptive and 2D_CARFIVE into the same folder.

 CARTESIAN ADAPTIVE FIVE EQUATION MODEL